If you’re experiencing some physical distress right now, don’t just quickly chalk it up to the flu.

 Do not wait and hope to disappear on their own since they won’t.

-Putting talcum powder in your underwear will ease the symptom, but it will not cure the disease.
+However, putting talcum powder in your underwear will ease the symptom, but it will not cure the disease.

 Painful sex should be a sign that something is wrong.